SEND Further Information and Frequently Asked Questions

 - Cluster Counselling (Play Therapy, Emotional Support)

-- Local Inclusion Lead (LIL) – behaviour support for our cluster of schools
+- Area Inclusion Partnership (AIP) and their Local Inclusion Lead (LIL) –inclusion/ behaviour support for our cluster of schools

 - Specialist Training in Autism and Raising Standards (STARS)